History of DJing: 1980s

 In the early 1980s, NYC disco DJ Larry Levan, known for his electric mixes, gained a cult following, and the Paradise Garage, the nightclub at which he spun, became the prototype for the modern dance club where the music and the DJ were showcased.
 Around the same time, the disco-influenced electronic style of dance music called house music emerged in Chicago.
 The name was derived from the Warehouse Club in Chicago, where resident DJ Frankie Knuckles mixed old disco classics and Eurosynth pop.
 House music is essentially disco music with electronic drum machine beats.
 The common element of most house music is a 4/4 beat generated by a drum machine or other electronic means (such as a sampler), together with a solid (usually also electronically generated) synth bassline.
 In 1983, Jesse Saunders released what some consider the first house music track, "On & On."
+Kym Mazelle, also known as the “first lady of house music” has been called a trailblazer for house music in the United Kingdom and Europe, working with artists such as Mick Jagger and Chaka Khan.
 The mid-1980s also saw the emergence of New York Garage, a house music hybrid that was inspired by Levan's style and sometimes eschewed the accentuated high-hats of the Chicago house sound.

 During the mid-1980s, techno music emerged from the Detroit club scene.
 Being geographically located between Chicago and New York, Detroit techno artists combined elements of Chicago house and New York garage along with European imports.
 Techno distanced itself from disco's roots by becoming almost purely electronic with synthesized beats.
 In 1985, the Winter Music Conference started in Fort Lauderdale Florida and became the premier electronic music conference for dance music disc jockeys.
+Kelli Hand or “K-Hand” was a Detroit DJ who performed and produced techno music in Detroit night clubs throughout her lifetime.
+In 2017 Hand was named “The First Lady of Detroit Techno by the Detroit City Council and is credited with changing the techno industry to be more inclusive to women.